Remembering Steve Cropper / Playwright Tom Stoppard

 Who do you think you are?
 Rhetoric!
 Game and match!
 Match!

-Do you think of yourself as having played word games in Rosencrantz and Guildenstern as elaborate as the games Rosencrantz and Guildenstern play with each other?
+Do you think of yourself as having played word games in Rosencrantz and Guildenstern as elaborate as the games where Rosencrantz and and Guildenstern play with each other?

 What's happening is that